ampproject/amphtml/extensions/amp-analytics/analytics-vars.md

 ### fromSlide

 Provides the slide from which the traversal happens.
-The value is either taken from `data-slide-id` attribute of the slide when present , else it represents the index of the slide (starting from 0).
+The value is either taken from the `data-slide-id` attribute of the slide when present, else it represents the index of the slide (starting from 0).

 ### toSlide

 Provides the slide to which the traversal happens.
-The value is either taken from `data-slide-id` attribute of the slide when present , else it represents the index of the slide (starting from 0).
+The value is either taken from the `data-slide-id` attribute of the slide when present, else it represents the index of the slide (starting from 0).